zawzawzaw/montigo/_notes/may 11.md

       - find previous class that took care of this   (joymatters?)

-3. fix animation (parallax animation)
+//3. fix animation (parallax animation)

-4. tidy js
+//4. tidy js
-   remove 'create_scrollmagic' from all pages
+   //remove 'create_scrollmagic' from all pages

-     - place it into default page
+     //- place it into default page

-   remove has_main_image_pin from pages remove add_black_gradient
+   //remove has_main_image_pin from pages
+   //remove add_black_gradient
-   remove 'this.controller3'
+   //remove 'this.controller3'

    remove check_svg_smil

+   remove create_text_scene_2

    this.has_main_image_pin
     - check all pages

 3. compress js (last last item)
   - add date picker to libraries